Plane Crashes In Fiery Explosion On 405 Freeway Near LA — Watch Terrifying Video

 A twin-engine plane crashed on the 405 freeway in Orange County, CA, bursting into flames as it slammed into the pavement.
 The FAA has confirmed that the two people in the plane were injured.
 Watch footage of the incident here.

 As the plane crashed, it clipped just one car.
 Nobody inside the vehicle was injured, and damage to the car was shockingly minimal, something that a witness called “truly remarkable.”
 Nobody else on the freeway was injured by the crash save for the two passengers, who remain unnamed.
 They have since been transported to the airport via helicopters.
 Their status is unknown at this time.
 Terrifying footage captured of the crash shows the massive fireball burning on the freeway as drivers slam on their breaks and slow to a stop.
 Both sides of the freeway were immediately shut down, but the northbound side of the freeway was reopened later in the morning.
+Arrivals at John Wayne Airport were also stopped, but have since resumed.
 It’s still unclear what caused the plane to miss the runway and crash.

 HollywoodLifers, this story is still developing.
 We’ll keep you updated on the situation as more information becomes available.